pvgsMechatronics/MobileRobotYolo/README.md

-# Intelligent terrain mapping system using vision-guided mobile robot
+# Intelligent terrain mapping system and vision-guided mobile robot using YoloV7
 Undergraduate thesis of mechatronics engineering